PhilippeMoussalli/Biomedical-data-analysis/9) Seizure detection and ECG data compression (Wavelets)/readme.md

-Please refere to the attached [document](Wavelets.pdf) for a full description of the theory and code implementation
+Please refere to the assignment [descrption[(Assignment_description.pdf) and the attached [document](Wavelets.pdf) for a full description of the theory and code implementation